GoogleCloudPlatform/workflows-demos/vertexai/country-histories/gemini-pro/README.md

-# Call VertexAI PaLM 2 for Text (text-bison) from Workflows in parallel
+# Call VertexAI Gemini Pro model from Workflows in parallel

-In this sample, you'll see how to call Vertex AI's PaLM 2 for Text (text-bison) model in parallel from Workflows.
+In this sample, you'll see how to call Vertex AI's Gemini Pro (text-bison) model in parallel from Workflows.
 More specifically, you'll gather histories of a list of countries in parallel and return the combined histories in a map.